MPBHU/bse_gc_aae/README.md

 - **Scott Cunningham (2018), Causal Inference: The Mixtape, Chapter “Panel Data”,** https://mixtape.scunning.com/08-panel_data.

 - Jens Hainmueller and Dominik Hangartner (2019), Does Direct Democracy Hurt Immigrant Minorities?
 Evidence from Naturalization Decisions in Switzerland, *American Journal of Political Science, 63* (3), 530-547.

+### 4 Difference-in-difference (May 12 and 19, RS)

+- Canonical DID model
+- Event study framework, two-way fixed-effects
+- Potential issues: Staggered treatment, parallel trends, inference

+#### References

+- Joshua D. Angrist and J ̈orn-Steffen Pischke (2008), Mostly Harmless Econometrics: An Empiricist’s Companion, Chapter 5.2, Differences-in-differences: Pre and Post, Treatment and Control.

+- Martha J. Bailey and Andrew Goodman-Bacon (2015), The War on Poverty’s Experiment in Public Medicine: Community Health Centers and the Mortality of Older Americans, *American Economic Review, 105* (3): 1067ˆa€“1104.

+- Marianne Bertrand, Esther Duflo, Sundhil Mullainathan (2004), How much should we trust differences-in-differences estimates? *Quarterly Journal of Economics, 119* (1):249-275.

+- **Scott Cunningham (2018), Causal Inference: The Mixtape, Chapter “Difference-in-Differences”**,https://mixtape.scunning.com/09-difference_in_differences.

+- Jonathan Roth, Pedro H. C. Sant’Anna, Alyssa Bilinski, John Poe (2022), “What’s Trending inDifference-in-Differences?
+A Synthesis of the Recent Econometrics Literature,”https://www.jonathandroth.com/assets/files/DiD_Review_Paper.pdf

+### 5 IV (May 26 and June 2, FW)

+- Introduction: The Wald estimator, IV with homogeneous treatment effects, assessment of instruments
+- LATE: can we learn anything when treatment effects are heterogeneous?
+- Stata implementations
+- Essential references in bold

+#### References

+- **Cunningham, Scott (2018), Causal Inference: The Mixtape, Chapter “Instrumental Variables”**,https://mixtape.scunning.com/07-instrumental_variables.

+- **Imbens, Guido W. 2010.
+“Better LATE Than Nothing: Some Comments on Deaton (2009) and Heckman and Urzua (2009).” *Journal of Economic Literature, 48* (2): 399- 423.**

+- **Marbach, M., & Hangartner, D. (2020).
+Profiling Compliers and Noncompliers for Instrumental Variable Analysis. *Political Analysis, 28*(3).**

+- **Angrist, Joshua, et al. “Multiple Experiments for the Causal Link between the Quantity and Quality of Children.” *Journal of Labor Economics, 28*(4), 2010.**

+- Angrist, Joshua D., and William N. Evans.
+“Children and Their Parents’ Labor Supply: Evidence from Exogenous Variation in Family Size.” *The American Economic Review, 88* (3), 1998

+- Acemoglu, Daron, Simon Johnson, and James A. Robinson.
+2001.
+“The Colonial Origins of Comparative Development: An Empirical Investigation.” *American Economic Review, 91* (5): 1369-1401.

+- Lundborg, Petter, Erik Plug, and Astrid W ̈urtz Rasmussen.
+2017.
+“Can Women Have Children and a Career?
+IV Evidence from IVF Treatments.” *American Economic Review, 107* (6): 1611-37.